wajidalikhan/Project/README.txt

   Or
   -- git mv oldfolder newfolder

+  To clean the untracked files from git
+  -- git clean -f ( But beware ... there's no going back).
+Instead use

+  -- git clean -n (to preview the damage you'll do)

+  To remove directories
+  -- git clean -f -d or git clean -fg

+  To remove ignored files
+  -- git clean -f -X or git clean -fX

+  To remove ignored as well as non-ignored files
+  -- git clean -f -x or git clean  -fx

   In case,something goes wrong you can replace local changes using the e.g., -- git checkout README.txt